The right connections

 Who do I buy the Jet ConneX service from?

-Inmarsat has a global network of specialist distribution partners.
-They offer packages on a monthly subscription basis which include technical support, billing and services designed to manage usage and optimise bandwidth.
+Inmarsat has a global network of four specialist distribution partners (DPs).
+They offer several package options on a monthly subscription basis which include technical support, billing and services designed to manage usage and optimise bandwidth.
 They can also help with installation, cyber security and supporting equipment such as Apple TV and Slingbox.